emberjs/website/source/blog/2019-02-15-the-ember-times-issue-85.md

 Here are some quick snippets from the film:

 > “JavaScript frameworks don’t have to be disposable software.
 Web applications don’t have to be disposable software.
-You don’t need to tell your manager we need to stop writing any new features for the next 6 months because it’s been 2 years and we need to rewrite – Ember is a symbol of the fact that that is a false dichotomy” - Tom Dale
+You don’t need to tell your manager we need to stop writing any new features for the next 6 months because it’s been 2 years and we need to rewrite – Ember is a symbol of the fact that that is a false dichotomy.” - Tom Dale

 > “I really hope the best of Ember is ahead because I think front end engineering needs it … needs an example of something that is not trying to tell people that when something goes wrong it’s their own fault.
 So like something that tells you if you’re a beginner like this is for you” - Yehuda Katz